 How does the new ISO 45001 differ from OHSAS 18001?

 You might be wondering how ISO 45001 is different from OHSAS 18001.
-ISO 45001 focuses on processes, the organization as a whole, and different stakeholders.
-It also emphasizes both risks and opportunities, while OHSAS 18001 is procedure-based, does not consider interested parties outside the organization, and deals exclusively with risk.
-OHSAS 18001 was also retired in 2021, so most organizations follow ISO 45001 regulations.
+ISO 45001 focuses on processes, the organisation as a whole, and different stakeholders.
+It also emphasises both risks and opportunities, while OHSAS 18001 is procedure-based, does not consider interested parties outside the organisation, and deals exclusively with risk.
+OHSAS 18001 was also retired in 2021, so most organisations follow ISO 45001 regulations.

 Interaction with the Outside World

-Clause 4 of the ISO 45001 standard contains a requirement related to the context of the organization.
-The context of the organization refers to the elements that are relevant to the organization’s purpose.
+Clause 4 of the ISO 45001 standard contains a requirement related to the context of the organisation.
+The context of the organisation refers to the elements that are relevant to the organisation’s purpose.
 These elements can either positively or negatively impact the intended results of your OH&S management system.

-Certification involves implementing the requirements outlined in the standard across all aspects of an organization’s operations.
+Certification involves implementing the requirements outlined in the standard across all aspects of an organisation’s operations.

 ✔ identifying risks